-The current high growth rate for HFCs will cause significant future warming.
-See Figure 1.
-While HFCs have caused only 1% of total global warming to date, production, consumption, and emissions of these factory-made gases are growing at a rate of 10-15% per year,6 which will cause a doubling every five to seven years.
-The high growth rates are confirmed by atmospheric measurements.
-7 HFC growth is accelerating as HFCs are used to replace chlorofluorocarbons (CFCs), which were previously phased out under the Montreal Protocol, and hydrochlorofluorocarbons (HCFCs), which are now being phased out, and as the demand grows for the appliances that use these refrigerants.8
+The current high growth rate for HFCs will cause significant future warming.6 See Figure 1.
+While HFCs have caused only 1% of total global warming to date, production, consumption, and emissions of these factory-made gases are growing at a rate of 10-15% per year,7 which will cause a doubling every five to seven years.
+HFC growth is accelerating as HFCs are used as substitutes to replace ozone depleting substances (ODSs), and as the demand grows for the appliances that use these refrigerants.8 HFCs and other fluorinated greenhouse gases are the fastest growing climate pollutants in many countries, including the U.S., E.U., Australia, China, and India.9